Japan’s Largest Nuclear Plant Delays Restart on Alarm Issue

 Photographer: Soichiro Koriyama/Bloomberg

-Japanese utility Tokyo Electric Power Co. will delay the restart of its nuclear power unit in Niigata, local broadcaster NHK reported on Monday, following an issue with an alarm that was discovered over the weekend.
+Tokyo Electric Power Co. will delay the restart of a reactor in Japan’s largest nuclear power plant, initially planned for Tuesday, following an issue with an alarm that was discovered over the weekend.

 Photographer: Soichiro Koriyama/Bloomberg

-Resumption of the Kashiwazaki Kariwa unit — also the biggest nuclear power plant in the world — will be a watershed moment for the company, which has not operated a nuclear power plant since 2011, when its Fukushima facility suffered a meltdown accident following a tsunami.
+Resumption of the Kashiwazaki Kariwa unit — also the biggest nuclear power site in the world — will be a watershed moment for the company, which has not operated an atomic plant since 2011, when its Fukushima facility suffered a meltdown accident following a tsunami.
+The complex includes seven reactors and is located in Niigata prefecture.

-The utility announced on Saturday that it suspended a control rod withdrawal test at the reactor after an alarm failed to activate.
-It said on Sunday that there were issues with the alarm’s settings, which have now been fixed and confirmed to be operating properly.
+Tepco announced on Saturday that it suspended a control rod withdrawal test at the reactor after an alarm failed to activate.
+It added on Sunday that there were issues with the alarm’s settings, which have now been fixed and confirmed to be operating properly.

 ©2026 Bloomberg L.P.